Family tree of Sima Yi: Sima Yi

 Sima Yi had four wives: Zhang Chunhua, Lady Fu, Lady Zhang and Lady Bai.

-Zhang Chunhua bore him three sons and a daughter: Sima Shi, Sima Zhao, Sima Gan and Princess Nanyang (personal name unknown).
+He had three sons and a daughter with Zhang Chunhua: Sima Shi, Sima Zhao, Sima Gan and Princess Nanyang (personal name unknown).
 Princess Nanyang married Xun Yun's son Xun Yi.
 Xun Yun was Xun Yu's son.

+He had four sons with Lady Fu: Sima Liang, Sima Zhou, Sima Jing and Sima Jun.
+Sima Jing died early (presumably without a male heir) and was succeeded by Sima Zhao's son Sima Ji.

+He had a son with Lady Zhang: Sima Rong.
+Sima Rong had no son and was succeeded by Sima Xi (司馬禧), a son of Sima Zhou's son Sima Dan.

-Lady Fu bore him four sons: Sima Liang, Sima Zhou, Sima Jing and Sima Jun.
-Lady Zhang bore him a son, Sima Rong.
-Lady Bai bore him another son, Sima Lun.
-Sima Yi had another daughter – Princess Gaolingxuan (personal name unknown) – who was married to Du Yu.
+He had a son with Lady Bai: Sima Lun.

+Sima Yi also had another daughter – Princess Gaolingxuan (personal name unknown) – who was married to Du Yu.
 The identity of Princess Gaolingxuan's mother is not known.

-Sima Rong had no son.
-He was succeeded by Sima Xi (司馬禧), a son of Sima Zhou's son Sima Dan.
-Sima Jing died early (presumably without a male heir) and was succeeded by Sima Zhao's son Sima Ji.

 Sima Shi

 Sima Shi had three wives: Xiahou Hui, Lady Wu (personal name unknown) and Yang Huiyu.

 Lady Wu was Wu Zhi's daughter.

 Yang Huiyu was the daughter of Yang Chen and Lady Cai.
 She had two brothers: Yang Cheng (elder) and Yang Hu (younger).
 Yang Chen's father was Yang Xu.
 Lady Cai had a sister, Cai Wenji, and their father was Cai Yong.
 Yang Huiyu did not have any sons with Sima Shi.
-It is not known if she bore him any daughters.
+It is not known if they had any daughters.

 Xiahou Hui was the daughter of Xiahou Shang and the Lady of Deyang District (personal name unknown).
 Her brother was Xiahou Xuan.
 The Lady of Deyang District was Cao Zhen's younger sister.
 Xiahou Hui bore Sima Shi five daughters but no sons.
 One of the five daughters was married to Zhen De but she died early.
 The names of the five daughters are not known.

 Sima Zhao

 Sima Zhao had nine sons and two daughters.
 Five of his sons – Sima Yan, Sima You, Sima Zhao, Sima Dingguo and Sima Guangde – were born to his wife Wang Yuanji, but only the two eldest survived childhood.
-Wang Yuanji also bore him a daughter – Princess Jingzhao, whose personal name is unknown.
+They also had a daughter – Princess Jingzhao, whose personal name is unknown.
 Princess Jingzhao married Zhen De after Zhen's first wife (Sima Shi's daughter) died early.
 Wang Yuanji's father was Wang Su.
 Wang Su's father was Wang Lang.
 Sima Zhao's four other sons – Sima Jian, Sima Ji, Sima Yongzuo and Sima Yanzuo – were not born to Wang Yuanji.
 Sima Yongzuo and Sima Yanzuo both died young.
 The identities of their mothers are unknown.
 Sima Zhao's other daughter, Princess Changshan, married Wang Ji (王濟), a grandson of Wang Chang.
 The identity of her mother is also unknown.